liip/pontsun/docs/installation-for-debian.md

 ### Unbound

-> Unbound is a validating, recursive, caching DNS resolver.
+> Unbound is a validating, recursive and caching DNS resolver.
 It is designed to be fast and lean and incorporates modern features based on open standards.

 Let's install `unbound`;
 ```bash